 Despite delivering an immediate tan, the bronzing elements are temporary and will wash off during your next shower.
 Thus, while these lotions give you an instant glow, they still allow the natural tanning process to occur.

 Tingle tanning lotions are a unique variety of tanning products that stimulate blood flow towards the skin, enhancing melanin production.
 Melanin is the pigment that darkens during tanning, so boosting its production can lead to a deeper tan.

 Key ingredients in tingle tanning lotions, such as Methyl Nicotinate and Benzyl Nicotinate, promote increased skin circulation and oxygen supply.
 However, these lotions are known for causing a distinctive tingling or even “burning” sensation upon application, which some people find stimulating while others might find uncomfortable.

 Be aware—it can feel like a burning sensation!

 Extra caution is advised when using tingle tanning lotions.
 Keep them out of reach from children and pets, and ensure you have a solid base tan before you start using these products.
 Consider tingle lotions as advanced-level tanning products rather than a starting point for beginners.

 I love the Millennium Paint it Black 50x Lotion with Bronzer.
 Couple that with a broad-spectrum sunscreen for UVA protection.

 The Australian Gold Outdoor Tanning Lotion with Sunscreen has it all.
 To start with, it’s a great tanning lotion and includes bronzers for additional color.
 And also included is a broad-spectrum SPF30 sunscreen.

 Moisturizing after Tanning

-And should you decide to go for a dip in the water, remember to reapply your tanning oil and sunscreen.
+If you decide to swim, remember to reapply both your tanning lotion and sunscreen afterwards.